Melody McKee, BA, CDP

 Jennifer Vonwerner, MA, CDP

-Jennifer has been with ORC since September 2015, She completed her Master's Degree in Counseling Psychology in September 2016.
-Jennfer has also worked in the corrections field providing services for offenders with mental health & addiction issues, and also services related to crisis management.
+Jennifer has been with ORC since September 2015.
+She completed her Master's Degree in Counseling Psychology in September 2016.
+Jennifer has also worked in the corrections field providing services for offenders with mental health & addiction issues, and also services related to crisis management.
 She has over 5+ years of experience working with youth behavioral issues.
 Jennifer grew up under the tables of Narcotics Anonymous and Alcoholics Anonymous and firmly believes that life-long change is possible.